Women of the Word: Phoebe

 “servant” – Greek diakonos, or the female form of the word deacon.
 In Scripture the Greek word is used many other times, in reference to men.
 It is always translated as “deacon” when referring to a man, but when used to refer to Phoebe the translators chose to use the translation of “servant” instead.
 Why, if the word is exactly the same?

-2. Clement of Alexandria wrote about women deacons (Misc., 3.6.53)
+2. Clement of Alexandria wrote about women deacons

-3. The Council of Chalcedon specified that “henceforth a deaconess must be at least forty and unmarried” (ROC:108)
+3. The Council of Chalcedon specified that “henceforth a deaconess must be at least forty and unmarried”

-4. Pliny the Younger, in his correspondence to Trajan, reported that he had tortured two young Christian women “who were called deacons” (Epistle 10.96.8).
+4. Pliny the Younger, in his correspondence to Trajan, reported that he had tortured two young Christian women “who were called deacons”

 “helper” (succourer in other versions) – Greek prostatis, meaning “one who stands by in case of need.”
-It is a word used of trainers who dedicated themselves to assisting an athlete competing for a prize.
+It is a word used for trainers who dedicated themselves to assisting an athlete competing for a prize.
 The choice of wording here by Paul shows that Phoebe was a great support to him, as a major person of influence, not just a helper as we define helper today.

 Traditions/Rumors